 - Square Face: The messy texture softens your strong jawline.
 A standard mid-fade messy fringe looks masculine and balanced.

-- Round Face: Avoid a fringe that is too wide or flat.
-You need height (volume) on top and tight sides to elongate the face.
+- Round Face: Avoid a fringe that’s too wide or flat.
+You need height on top and tight sides to elongate the face.
 Go for a high fade with a textured, spiky fringe.

 - Long/Oblong Face: A messy fringe is perfect for you because it covers the forehead, shortening the appearance of the face.
 Avoid too much height on top.